isomerpages/imda-codesg/pages/features-content/edutech-asia-2018.md

 Digital Maker Programme (DMP)’s participation in this distinguished event was befitting, being at the forefront of bringing digital making to education in Singapore.
 DMP is proud to have presented a dedicated pavilion with seven schools, each with a booth showcasing their projects and learning journey.

 ![edutech-asia-2018](/images/stories/features/edutech-asia-2018/DMP-EduTECH-Asia-Article-Image-1.jpg)
+<sub>Students from Pasir Ris Primary School presenting their digital project to attendees at the event.</sub>

 The seven schools that took part in this event are Rivervale Primary School, Rosyth School, Gan Eng Seng School, Pasir Ris Primary School, Temasek Primary School, Yishun Secondary School, and Paya Lebar Methodist Girls School (Secondary).

 Each school had a different theme and approach in their digital maker projects.
 For example, Pasir Ris Primary School embarked on a project in its Infocomm Club CCA, aiming to make a fidget cube out of the micro:bit and code a unique output for each of the inputs when the different buttons were pressed.
 Meanwhile, Rivervale Primary had their students in Primary 4 learn about Cyber Wellness and coding as part of their Multi-Literacy Programme; and created a Cyber Wellness reaction game in the form of a micro:bit powered Plinko!

 ![edutech-asia-2018](/images/stories/features/edutech-asia-2018/DMP-EduTECH-Asia-Article-Image-3.jpg)
+<sub>Students used computational thinking to create solutions to real-world problems.</sub>

 More than showing familiarity with the basic concepts of digital making, the 7 digital maker projects proved the students’ ability to apply this knowledge to various issues of the 21st century.
 The students showcased their logical and innovative applications of coding to create solutions to real-world problems.